Firingi Kalibari: History

 Firinghi Kalibari at B.B.
 Ganguly Street in Bowbazar, Kolkata, May 2022.

 Behind the temple was Hensman Anthony's maternal uncle's house.
 Sometimes he used to come to the temple while visiting his maternal uncle's house and sang hymns to the deities.
 One time he sang "Bhajan pujan jani ne maa, jatete firingi.
 Jadi daya kore kripa koro, hey Shiva Matangi."
 It is said that he did small renovations to the temple after getting swapnadesh from Maa Kali herself.

 Whether Srimanta himself established the Maa Kali's idol in the temple or it was established by Anthony is unclear.
 But according to some sources, it was built by Anthony after "swapnadesh" from Maa Kali.
 Many English and Portuguese people used to live in this region (Locally known as the "firingi sahebs").
 They sometimes worshipped at the temple, hoping a bloom in their business.
 When they were affected with chickenpox, many of them were treated and cured by Srimanta.
-As a sign to express their gratitude, they offered puja at the temple and from that time, the temple could have received it's prefix "Firingi".
+As a sign to express their gratitude, they offered puja at the temple and from that time, the temple could have received its prefix "Firingi".

 Over time, the temple came to the hands of a Bandopadhyay family of Kolkata.
 They have worshipped the deities and taken care of the temple since generations.
 According to the info given by present sevayets, the temple was received by their ancestors in 1880 AD.
 As Srimanta did not have any successor, he sold the temple to Shashibhusan Bandopadhyay for ₹60 rupees.
 Once upon a time, although animal sacrifices was performed, it is not practised today.